shreyasharathi/shreyasharathi.github.io/essays/probability.md

 ## ML Models
 ### 1. Gaussian Naive Bayes
 Before we apply the GaussianNB method, we need to scale our data.
 Differences in the scales across input variables may increase the difficulty of the problem being modeled.
-So I am goign to apply standard scaling.
+So I am going to apply standard scaling.
 Standardization scales each input variable separately by subtracting the mean (called centering) and dividing by the standard deviation to shift the distribution to have a mean of zero and a standard deviation of one.

 ```cpp
 sc = StandardScaler()